A Plea to Consider believing on Jesus

 HE JUSTIFIES US

-He is our righteousness; we cannot do it.
-If we will just believe on Him and let go of any faith in our dead works, religion, or unbelief, and place our trust (belief) in only Him as being our Savior.
-He is the only Way by which we can be saved.
+He is our righteousness; we cannot do it ourselves.
+We need to believe on Him and let go of any faith in our dead works, religion, or unbelief, instead place our trust (belief) in only Him as our Savior.
+Jesus is the only Way by which we can be saved.
+Believe upon Him.

 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.
 John 14:6